-When comparing from July 3, 2022 to October 2, 2022, working capital decreased while Adjusted Working Capital increased.
+When comparing from July 3, 2022 to January 1, 2023, working capital and Adjusted Working Capital decreased.

 The decrease in receivables, net was primarily due to (i) a decrease in sales following lower global demand and (ii) a decrease in banker's acceptance notes held by our Asia Segment.
-The decrease in inventories was primarily attributable to a decline in raw material purchases and costs in the current period.
-The decrease in other current assets was primarily due to utilization of Brazil's recovery of non-income taxes and lower vendor deposits.
-The decrease in accounts payable followed a decline in days payables outstanding, along with the decrease in sales and production activity in the current period.
-The changes in other current liabilities, current operating lease liabilities, current portion of long-term debt, income taxes receivable, and income taxes payable were insignificant.
+The decrease in inventories was primarily attributable to a decline in raw material purchases and costs in the current six-month period.
+The decrease in other current assets was primarily due to utilization of the fiscal 2021 recovery of non-income taxes in Brazil and lower vendor deposits.
+The decrease in accounts payable followed the decrease in inventories and production activity in the current six-month period.
+The decrease in other current liabilities primarily reflects the routine timing differences for payroll and other operating expenses.
+The changes in current operating lease liabilities, current portion of long-term debt, income taxes receivable, and income taxes payable were insignificant.